ansys/pymechanical/doc/source/getting_started/faq.rst

 Your scripting method depends on your pipeline and software approach.
 Mechanical ACT is dependent on Ansys Workbench.
 You build extensions from within the ACT App Builder and then run them from within Ansys Mechanical.
-If you intend to vary parameters, you must use Ansys optiSLang and then batch your solutions.
+If you intend to vary parameters, you must use Ansys OptiSLang and then batch your solutions.

 PyMechanical's main advantages over ACT are: